lj-n/genug/README.md

 ## Updating

 Create a new image and start the container.
-Databse migration will be run automatically.
+Database migrations will be run automatically.

 ## Development